OK, so I voted to leave the EU.

 It took a long time to reach my decision.
 I was pulled both ways.
 Pretty well all of my friends were voting to remain and it was difficult to find myself in opposition to people I love and who I had shared a platform with on more than one occasion, but that is where my deliberations lead me.

-The national debate took place almost exclusively on right-wings terms.
+The national debate took place almost exclusively on right-wing terms.
 It was all about immigration and the money in your wallet, with both sides twisting the facts to suit their agenda.
 There simply wasn’t a proper informed debate.

 If I was was a conspiracy nut, I might think that this was deliberate.
 With Nigel Farage and Boris Johnson leading the out campaign, people on the left were bound to go the other way.